Why a vitamin C serum needs to be in your skin care routine

 One of the best ways to get your vitamin C fix in its most potent form is with a vitamin C serum.
 It’s where you’ll find the ingredient in a highly concentrated and stable form, which means your skin will reap ALL the rewards.
-We’ve pulled together a curated list of some of our favourite vitamin C serums for the face.
+You're in luck, too; we’ve pulled together a curated list of some of our favourite vitamin C serums for the face.

-Taking out the drugstore category for our pick of the best vitamin C serum, this lightweight brightening and anti-ageing formula contains a stabilised and water-soluble vitamin C derivative known as ascorbyl glucoside, which is highly stable and comfortable to use.
-If you’re looking for something effective that won’t irritate your skin, give this one a try.
+Taking out the category for our favourite vit-C chemist pick, this lightweight brightening and anti-ageing formula contains a water-soluble vitamin C derivative known as ascorbyl glucoside, which is highly stable and comfortable to use.
+If you’re looking for something effective (and affordable) that won’t irritate your skin, give this one a try.

 Vitamin C has been paired up with other top-performing ingredients in this serum to bring you effective results in a non-irritating formula.
 Safe for sensitive skin types (La Roche-Posay is known for its gentle formulas), 10 per cent vitamin C along with exfoliating salicylic acid and soothing neurosensine all work together to stimulate collagen and elastin production and strengthen the skin’s defence against daily aggressors so you’re left with skin that’s smoother and firmer with a healthy glow.

-This vitamin C serum is one of the hero products in the Drunk Elephant line-up, and has gained a cult following for its potent formula.
-Visibly brightening and firming skin with the help of vitamin C, it also contains enzyme exfoliants pumpkin ferment and pomegranate extract, which dissolve dead surface skin cells and minimise the appearance of pores.
+This vitamin C serum is one of the hero products in the Drunk Elephant line-up (which as you can imagine is really saying something), and has gained a cult following for its potent formula.
+Visibly brightening and firming skin with the help of vitamin C, it also contains enzyme exfoliants, pumpkin ferment and pomegranate extract, which dissolve dead surface skin cells and minimise the appearance of pores.